 \section{Scalar field six-point functions}

-In this section we shall show that the limit $\theta^{\mu\nu}\to 0$ of the one-loop 1PI scalar 6-point function exists and that it is equal to the one-loop 1PI scalar 6-point function of the ordinary U(1) ABJM theory; in other words, that in the IR the 6--point function in the noncommutative theory flows to the ordinary one.
+In this section we shall show that the limit $\theta^{\mu\nu}\to 0$ of the one-loop 1PI scalar 6-point function exists and that it is equal to the 1-loop 1PI scalar 6-point function of the ordinary U(1) ABJM theory; in other words, that in the IR the 6--point function in the noncommutative ABJM theory flows to the ordinary one.

-The one-loop diagrams that make the 1PI 6-point function at one loop can be classified into two broad categories, namely, those involving one triple vertex with two scalars and one gauge field and those which have no triple vertex of this type.
-Generic diagrams in the first category are depicted in Fig.\ref{fig:Fig6-pointfirstclass}, where the dashed lines stand for either of type gauge field propagator as suitable and the continuous lines denote scalar lines.
-Second category generic diagrams are given in Fig.\ref{fig:FigCS6-p-loop}.
+The 1-loop diagrams that make the 1PI 6-point function can be classified into two broad categories, namely, those involving one triple vertex with two scalars and one gauge field and those which have no triple vertex of this type.
+Generic diagrams in the first category are depicted in figure \ref{fig:Fig6-pointfirstclass}, where the dashed lines stand for either of type (h)gauge field propagator as suitable and the continuous lines denote scalar lines.
+Second category of generic diagrams are given in figure \ref{fig:FigCS6-p-loop}.